Bhutan Trekking Season: when is the best time to trek in Bhutan?

 Tips for Trekking in Bhutan in Summer

 That is not to say that you cannot trek anywhere in Bhutan in the summer months.
-There are a few places where the rains hardly reach, and where trekking is still possible, but you will need to be fit and experienced to take on these high-altitude treks.
+A few places see little rain, where trekking is still possible.
+However, you will need to be fit and experienced to take on these high-altitude treks.

 Bhutan is an amazing place to go trekking, and while there are the perfect seasons for trekking in this last true Shangri-La in the Himalayas, you do not necessarily need to stick to the peak seasons to get a great trekking experience from this beautiful Land of the Thunder Dragon.